Tiger Shark (Marvel Comics): Fictional character biography

-In the 2007 limited series Fallen Son: The Death of Captain America, Tiger Shark steals an artifact called the Horn of Gabriel and uses it to summon sea monsters and direct them against the surface world.
-He is defeated by the Mighty Avengers.
-Tiger Shark also features as part of a supervillain enclave solicited by the Hood, who hopes to take advantage of the split in the superhero community caused by the Superhuman Registration Act.

 During the 2008 "Secret Invasion" storyline, Ms. Marvel saves Tiger Shark from being killed by a Super-Skrull.
-Tiger Shark also skirmishes with Deadpool at the direction of Norman Osborn.
-The Grandmaster recruits Tiger Shark into the Offenders in a bid to thwart the Hulk.

-Tiger Shark joins a new version of the Lethal Legion, led by the Grim Reaper, during the 2008-09 "Dark Reign" storyline.
-Quasimodo researches Tiger Shark for Norman Osborn, stating that he has the potential to be a valuable ally with only a few compensations in line like food, frequent combat, and women.
+Later on, the Grandmaster recruits Tiger Shark into the Offenders in a bid to thwart the Hulk.
+Tiger Shark joins a new version of the Lethal Legion, led by the Grim Reaper, during the 2008 storyline "Dark Reign".

-During the 2011 "Fear Itself" storyline, Liz Allan and Normie Osborn encounter two men, one of whom was wounded by Tiger Shark during his bank robbery.
-Tiger Shark later joins Attuma (in the form of Nerkodd: Breaker of Oceans), Tyrak, and Attuma's sister Aradnea in taking over New Atlantis.
-As Namor and his allies fight off Nerkodd's forces and the Undying Ones, Loa is attacked by what appears to be a two-headed Tiger Shark.
+During the 2011 "Fear Itself" storyline, Tiger Shark joins Attuma, Tyrak, and Aradnea in taking over New Atlantis.
+As Namor and his allies fight off Attuma's forces and the Undying Ones, Tiger Shark attacks Loa.

 Tiger Shark attacks a cruise ship which Stingray and Diane Newell are on.
 Namor breaks up the fight and demands their allegiance.
 After Namor attacks Stingray, Tiger Shark reluctantly takes up Namor's offer and joins his Defenders of the Deep.
-Tiger Shark later returns to crime and is enlisted by Justine Hammer to distract Iron Man from her plans to take over Stark Unlimited.